microsoft/typespec/packages/versioning/README.md

 ### `@added`

-Sepcify which version an entity was added.
+Specify which version an entity was added.
 Take the enum version member.

 Version enum member **MUST** be from the version enum for the containing namespace.